Take Action and Sell More Hair Extensions

 Hair is such a visual product.
 Hair extensions match perfectly with the most visual social network, Instagram.

 Instagram is the place to show off product photos, promos, and client photos.
 Showcase your hair client, and show them some love by reposting their Instagram photo of them wearing the hair.
-These types of posts is an excellent way to give them some props for looking good and showing your potential customers your great hair extensions.
+These types of posts are an excellent way to give them some props for looking good and showing your potential customers your great hair extensions.

 Like the other social media platforms, we suggest using a variety of posts.
 Uploading the same product photos all day is easy, but people will get bored and lose interest in your brand.

 Depending on your budget, Instagram Advertising is another way to market your hair brand quickly.
 You can run sponsored ads and posts just like Facebook.

 Instagram Stories have taken off since launching in late 2016.
 Consider snapping photos of your daily activities in the hair business.
 Your Instagram stories could include showing off a new install, packing orders, or stopping by the Private Label Extensions office (*wink).

 Did you know YouTube is the world's second-largest search engine?

 There are so many opportunities to get more visitors to your website and exposure for your brand by creating videos on YouTube.

 If you don't have a professional camera and microphone, then you can start by using your smartphone.
 Many can take great videos!
 It's worth it first to watch some videos on how to make great videos on your phone.
 A few simple techniques can improve the quality of your shots.

 You can create videos of you at hair events, coloring hair extensions, tutorials, and more!
 Everyone is looking to learn how to do hair on YouTube.
 Yes, there are thousands of videos already on the platform, but don't let this stop you.
 It's important when people are searching for your brand.